lucasmaisonnave/AI/README.md

   If there is 0 unknown bomb for n unrevealed cases, we can reveal them all.
 In this case the square in the middle tells us there are 2 bombs but there is 0 unknown bomb (2 cases flaged) so we can reveal all the unknown cases.

+ These 2 simple rules can solve a lots of differents minsweeper but can't solve them all, we can now try to implement dpll to see the difference.